andrew/ultimate-awesome/README.md

 - [awesome-solana-development-resources](https://github.com/dharniel45/awesome-solana-development-resources) - This is a curated list of amazing resources to kickstart your Solana development Journey.
 - [awesome-software-development-resources](https://github.com/diegorv/awesome-software-development-resources) - A curated list of awesome things related to Software Development ♥.
 - [Made-in-Ghana](https://github.com/djoezeke/Made-in-Ghana) - A collection of amazing open source projects that were made and mainly contributed by Ghanaian developers.
+- [awesome-devsecops-mastery-2026](https://github.com/djvirus9/awesome-devsecops-mastery-2026) - 🛡️ A curated, actionable checklist for securing CI/CD pipelines and Kubernetes clusters in 2026.
 - [awesome-minecraft-hostings](https://github.com/dobroslavradosavljevic/awesome-minecraft-hostings) - A curated list of awesome Minecraft server hosting providers, services, and resources.
 - [awesome-startup-deals](https://github.com/dobroslavradosavljevic/awesome-startup-deals) - A curated list of awesome deals, discounts, and offers for startups and entrepreneurs.
 - [awesome-dora-rs](https://github.com/dora-rs/awesome-dora-rs) - A curated list of dora-rs project and resources.